jetbrains-academy/rustlings-course/Modules & Macros/Macros/Intro/task.md

     }
 ```

-##### Listing 19-39: Code that most procedural macro crates will require in order to process Rust code
+##### Code that most procedural macro crates will require in order to process Rust code

 Notice that we’ve split the code into the `hello_macro_derive` function responsible for parsing the `TokenStream` and the `impl_hello_macro` function responsible for transforming the syntax tree: this makes writing a procedural macro more convenient.
 The code in the outer function (`hello_macro_derive` in this case) will be the same for almost every procedural macro crate you see or create.
 The code you specify in the body of the inner function (`impl_hello_macro` in this case) will be different depending on your procedural macro’s purpose.